-Continuity: In the scene where Scarlett shoots the Yankee deserter, look at the large window at the top of the staircase.
+Continuity mistake: In the scene where Scarlett shoots the Yankee deserter, look at the large window at the top of the staircase.
 Not only is the glass strangely opaque, but there is the silouhette of a tree being cast on it from a tree which is obviously directly outside the window.
 When Melanie opens the window to call out to Suellen and Carreen, the tree is not only about 15 feet from the window, its also significantly shorter than you would expect from its shadow.
 In fact, it comes nowhere near as far as the window ledge, let alone the window itself.

-Revealing: There is a very short scene in the second half of the film where Mrs Meade and Dolly Merriweather are sitting at a tea table gossiping about Scarlett's behaviour.
+Revealing mistake: There is a very short scene in the second half of the film where Mrs Meade and Dolly Merriweather are sitting at a tea table gossiping about Scarlett's behaviour.
 There is a teapot in the middle of the table, and Dolly Merriweather is sitting behind it.
 Yet the teapot is casting a shadow on the wall and Mrs. Merriweather isn't.